CHH/bob/README.md

 	$ php bin/bob.php test

-(In case you wonder that the `bob.phar` gets sometimes not regenerated: It's only regenerated when the actual source files for the archive change.)
+(_In case you wonder that the PHAR gets sometimes not regenerated:_ It's only regenerated when the actual source files for the archive change.)